Painting the Traditional Way

 Nowadays we have better and more reliable products than hide glues.
 Acrylic resin solutions and mediums, and archival PVA sizes are a much more stable option.
 They are less hydroscopic, more flexible than hide glues and less prone to mould and insects.

 I sized the large canvas carefully, trying to make sure I had filled in all the little ‘pin-holes’ of light coming in through the fibres of the fabric.
 I gave it at least 2 coats, allowing a day between for the glue to dry.

 After a few days, I then started priming my painting.

 I normally prime my canvases about 4 times.
 Generally I like a slightly smoother surface with only a little bit of ‘tooth’ because I don’t normally paint too thickly.
 I find with a rough texture, the paint just gets wasted sinking into the canvas and the brush doesn’t ‘travel’ very smoothly over the surface.

 That’s why I generally don’t like commercial canvases.
 They are usually very cheaply made, primed with acrylic, or only primed with a maximum of 2 coats.

 After priming I sand down the canvas to make it smoother and get rid of any burrs or imperfections.

-After the final priming, I left the canvas to dry for about two weeks.
-Then I mixed up some paint to add a coloured ground.
 A toned ground is when you add a base colour instead of starting a painting on just a white canvas.

 A toned ground helps to set the colour temperature and balance your colour harmonies.
 It is generally the middle value of a painting between the darks and the lights.